thescouser89/snippets/README.md

-snippets
+Snippets
 ========

-Tiny snippets of code for my memory
+Tiny snippets of code for my memory...